LexLadiesCode/LexLadiesCode.github.io/README.md

 This is the main website for the Lex Ladies Coding Club in Lexington, KY.
 To view the site go to http://lexladiescode.github.io/

+## How to Run

+1. `bundle` to install necessary gems, including Jekyll.
+1. `jekyll serve`
+1. Visit `http://localhost:4000` in your browser to view the site.

 ## How To Contribute

 ### Jekyll

 This site uses Jekyll to create static HTML pages.
-You'll need the Jekyll gem to generate pages.
-Read more about how to install and use it here: http://jekyllrb.com/
+Read more about Jekyll at http://jekyllrb.com/

 ### GitHub Pages